 This morning, my Lucky Charms were sweet as can be.
 The work day treated me just fine.
-But then I nodded off on the way home.
+But then, while riding the train, I nodded off on the way home.
 Visions appeared.
-Super Ropes licorice flailing against a black backdrop.
-A hunchback with a hacksaw.
-A cardboard spookhouse dungeon.
-When I awoke, I had no idea where I was.
+Super Ropes licorice flailed against a black backdrop.
+A hunchback had a hacksaw.
+Everyone was hanging out in a cardboard dungeon.
+When I woke, I had no idea where I was.
 California desert stretched endlessly and a lone man was standing to greet me.
 His name was Dr. Blackwood.
 It has happened again.

 Dr. Arthur Blackwood runs a tight ship at the Blackwood Sanitarium.
 Balancing his “forces of evil” experiments while keeping the rogues gallery of helpers/inmates in check, the good doctor oversees plenty.
-Underwear clad girls feel the bloody whip of Mr. Hunchback!
+Girls wearing nothing but underwear feel the bloody whip of Mr. Hunchback!
 Random nobodies like the organ player with an afro and Zolak, the sex-fiend, make dumb faces!
 Girls get fondled and tortured, complete with orgasmic moans!
 That’s only the half of it.
 Out of nowhere, Arthur’s wife shows up and a cop says “She’d make any man happy.”
 Mrs. Blackwood is out to help a dense sheriff uncover the mystery behind recent killings of “young people.”
 And what of the killings?
 The POV monster shots seem to be tearing the people apart, but not the flapping Twizzlers.

 The cheapness permeates and the lunacy prevails.
-Please don’t let me wake up.
+Please don’t ever let me wake up.